-- If Acta Materia Medica is approached by a third party with an allegation of plagiarism, the Editor-in-Chief will always seek a response from the original author(s) or copyright holder(s) before a recommendation is made.
+- If Acta Materia Medica is approached by a third party with an allegation of plagiarism, the Co-Editors-in-Chief will always seek a response from the original author(s) or copyright holder(s) before a recommendation is made.

 - The Publisher is not obliged to discuss individual cases of alleged plagiarism with third parties.